 You can use Harvest online or via the app.
 It has integrations with a broad range of business and productivity tools.

 An individual version is free to use forever.
-A Pro version with unlimited people and unlimited projects starts at $12 per person.
+A Pro version with unlimited people and unlimited projects starts at $10.80 per person (if billed annually).

 HourStack takes a calendar-based approach to time tracking and management.
 Time is displayed in blocks, and the emphasis is on planning your day first and tracking time second.